TheHartly/jobs/README.md

 ### How it Works

 The App uses third party job scraping service like [Serply](https://serply.io/) and [ChatGPT](https://openai.com/api/) to generate the resumes and cover letter.
+Both are free service for limited use.

 ## Getting Started